rajeevvpatil/cmpe281-spartans/Documentation/Weekly Minutes of Meeting/Week-8 Minutes Of Meeting/Week 8 MOM.md

 ### Absent:
 ---
 ### Discussion points:
-1. Front end integration bugging.
+1. Front end integration and debugging.
-2. Final touches and chnges made to the project
+2. Final touches and changes made to the project
 ---
 ### Things to do this week:
 Resolve any remining issues